 At what point is it not worth it to refinance?

 A refinance is likely not worth it if the financial benefit is lower than the refinancing costs.
-A refi can also be a waste of time and money if you move before you hit the break-even point on closing costs.
-Also, if you add more years to your payoff, you'll be in debt longer and paying a greater amount of interest.
+A refi can be a waste of time and money if you move before you hit the break-even point on closing costs.
+Also, if you add more years to your payoff, you'll be in debt longer and paying more interest.
 That's not a great wealth-building plan.

 How often can you refinance?

 You can refinance a mortgage as often as a lender approves your application.
 There is no limit imposed by governmental authorities.
-(Except for "seasoning" times mentioned next.)
+Sometimes, there are seasoning requirements, which means you must wait a certain amount of time between taking out your loan and refinancing it.

 How long should you have a mortgage before you refinance?